 - Negotiates with the team and business to deliver the right product at the right time

-The Development team in scrum is the team that has all the skills necessary to implement the backlog items.
-This team is not any normal team and is committed, dedicated, and motivated to perform the best.
+The Development team in scrum is the team that has all the skills necessary to execute the backlog items.
+This team is not a normal team but is committed, dedicated, and motivated to perform the best.

-It is a self-organizing team that collaborates, shares their special skills and knowledge and are committed completely to fulfill the objective.
-The team members are empowered to take crucial decisions that can make or break a situation.
+It is a self-organizing team that collaborates, shares their special skills and knowledge and are committed completely to fulfil the objective.

 The following are the special characteristics of 'The Development team':

 - Self-organizing - the Development team will be a self-managing group, who will decide on the tasks that they will work on incrementally.
-There is no ‘Manager’, who will be controlling their work
+There is no 'Manager', who controls their work.

-- Cross-functional - the team does not segregate members as developers, testers or analysts and each have the necessary skills to deliver the product increment
+- Cross-functional - the team does not segregate members as agile developers, testers or analysts and each member has the necessary skills to deliver the product increment.

-- Small-sized - the Development teams should ideally have 5 to 9 team members with skills sufficient to deliver the committed work.
-Smaller teams will not have the bandwidth to complete a considerable work and bigger teams will increase complexity
+- Small-sized - the Development team should ideally have 5 to 9 team members with skills sufficient to deliver the committed work.
+Smaller teams will not have the bandwidth to complete a considerable work and larger teams will increase the complexity.

-- Co-located - the agile team is co-located, to ensure effective collaboration
+- Co-located - the agile team is typically co-located to ensure effective collaboration.

 Unlike traditional methodologies, where the commitment to deliver is made to business by the team that is not involved in the execution, in Agile, the team that does the work commits to how much work can be executed in a sprint.